-The influential family groups that used industrial foundations as a control vehicle were involved in high-impact entrepreneurship in Swedish industrialization, levelling off in the mid/late 19th century.
-The industrial foundations of major economic significance were established by these entrepreneurs or their descendants between World War I and the 1960s.
-Furthermore, the new family groups that currently have major influence in Swedish industry do not rely on industrial foundations as a control vehicle but prefer personal ownership.
+The influential family groups that used private foundations as a means for control were involved in high-impact entrepreneurship in Swedish industrialization, levelling off in the mid/late 19th century.
+The private foundations of major economic significance were established by these entrepreneurs or their descendants between World War I and the 1960s.
+Furthermore, the new family groups that currently have major influence in Swedish industry do not rely on private foundations as a means for control but prefer personal ownership.
 Our analysis helps to explain why.

-There were no tax incentives to control firms by industrial foundations until World War I. The incentives gradually increased during and after the war because of increased taxation on personal capital income, wealth, inheritance and gifts.
-These taxes were raised to such levels after World War II that individual ownership of large firms by entrepreneurs was extremely unfavorable, as was the transfer of large firms to the next generation.
-Firms that had grown large before the sharpened tax policy could still be kept under family control by transferring the ownership to an industrial foundation controlled by the family.
+There were no tax incentives to control firms by private foundations until World War I. The incentives gradually increased during and after the war because of increased taxation on personal capital income, wealth, inheritance and gifts.
+These taxes were raised to such levels after World War II that individual ownership of large firms by entrepreneurs was extremely unfavourable, as was the transfer of large firms to the next generation.
+Firms that had grown large before the sharpened tax policy could still be kept under family control by transferring the ownership to a private foundation controlled by the family.

 However, new successful firms could hardly be established and grow large during this tax regime.
-The high tax burden and the wage-earner funds made potential high-impact entrepreneurs leave the country if they wanted to realize their growth ambitions and keep control over their firms.42 Hence, there were basically no new large fortunes created by high-impact entrepreneurs domiciled in Sweden.
-Consequently, there was no substantial wealth that could be transferred to industrial foundations and provide the basis for the control of significant shares of Swedish industry.
-This helps explain why there were no industrial foundations of economic significance founded by new high-impact entrepreneurs or their families after World War II.
-It also helps to explain why no influential industrial foundations were established during the 1970s and 1980s.
-'Old' families had already transferred their wealth to industrial foundations to safeguard control, and no new wealth had been created that could be transferred.43
+The high tax burden and the wage-earner funds made potential high-impact entrepreneurs leave the country if they wanted to realize their growth ambitions and keep control over their firms.36 Hence, there were basically no new large fortunes created by high-impact entrepreneurs domiciled in Sweden.
+Consequently, there was no substantial wealth that could be transferred to private foundations and provide the basis for the control of significant shares of Swedish industry.
+This helps explain why there were no private foundations of economic significance founded by new high-impact entrepreneurs or their families after World War II.
+It also helps to explain why no influential private foundations were established during the 1970s and 1980s.
+'Old' families had already transferred their wealth to private foundations to safeguard control, and no new wealth had been created that could be transferred.37

-41 This was a result of deliberate economic policy to convert companies to 'social enterprises without owners'.
+35 This was a result of deliberate economic policy to convert companies to 'social enterprises without owners'.
 It has been described as a policy aiming at a 'capitalism without capitalists' (Henrekson & Jakobsson, 2001; Johansson & Magnusson, 1998, p.
 115-116).